4awpawz/buster/README.md

 1. :3: - is the operational directive that instructs buster to perform both operational directive :1: and operational directive :2:.

 1. dp - the path where buster will save the copied file to.
-It can be a full or relative path.
+It can be a absolute or relative path.

 ### package.json